 When to stay

-- Small teams under 15 seats (savings don't justify the 80+ hours of migration).
+- Small teams under 15 seats.
+Savings don't justify 80+ hours of migration.

-- Teams where 5+ people rely on Notion API integrations.
+- Teams where five or more people rely on Notion API integrations.

-- Teams on Notion Enterprise for SAML/compliance — those features exist in AppFlowy's Enterprise tier too, but "one vendor for compliance" is a hard thing to walk away from.
+- Teams on Notion Enterprise for SAML/compliance — those features exist in AppFlowy's Enterprise tier too, but "one vendor for compliance" is a hard thing to walk away from for risk-averse legal departments.

 - Workspaces with 100+ interconnected databases and automations.